signal-noise/datasupply/README.md

 }
 ```

-`supply` will look for a `supply-config.json` file in the location from which it was invoked.
+`supply` will look for a `.datasupplyrc` file in the location from which it was invoked.
 If it doesn't find one it runs with default options...
 ```json
 {